Crescent Services offering procurement frameworks and consultancy to the wider public sector, learn more.

 Further Competition

-Process of running a competitive procurement exercise under a framework to select a supplier of goods or services as provided for under the framework chosen.
+Process of running a competitive procurement exercise under a framework to select a supplier of supplies, services or works as provided for under that framework.

 G